 Sigma Ursae Majoris has an apparent magnitude of 5.15 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -0.77 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.87.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 6.54 which gave the calculated distance to Sigma Ursae Majoris as 498.72 light years away from Earth or 152.91 parsecs.
-It would take a spaceship travelling at the speed of light, 498.72 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is 334,449,925,215.

 In 2007, Hipparcos data was revised with a new parallax of 6.26 which put Sigma Ursae Majoris at a distance of 521.03 light years or 159.74 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 Using the 2007 distance, the star is roughly 32,948,510.56 Astronomical Units from the Earth/Sun give or take a few.
 An Astronomical Unit is the distance between Earth and the Sun.
 The number of A.U. is the number of times that the star is from the Earth compared to the Sun.